+Yes.
 First, Alabama SLP’s and AUD’s who supervise Clinical Fellows (CF) and Fourth-Year Intern may provide telesupervison.
 Telesupervision was reinforced by the emergency rule that was passed by ABESPA on Friday, April 10, 2020 and renewed by the Board on August 14, 2020 and again on December 11, 2020.

 Second, supervising SLP’s and AUD’s should follow the established protocols for supervision.
 ABESPA Rules and Regulations Section 870-X-2.05(7)(c) provides that supervision must include six (6) hours of direct supervision within each segment period.
 Direct supervision envisions direct interaction with the CF and not just reviewing of notes or records, which is “indirect supervision.”